 - Use erasable pens.
 As the name suggests, erasable pens are, well, erasable!
 The only catch is that you have to allow them to dry completely before you can rub them off the page.

 - Cut it out.
-Well, if none of these work, it’s time to take out your scissors and snip the errors away.
+Well, if all else fails, you can just take out your scissors and snip the errors away.
 If they take up about half of the page, don’t worry.
 You can use the remaining part as an extra page for notes and other reminders.

 Make a mood board full of your favorite spread inspirations

-Inspiration is everywhere, so make sure to create a folder or mood board full of your favorite spreads.
+Inspiration and ideas are everywhere, so make sure to create a folder or mood board full of your favorite spreads.

-You can find a ton of these inspiration spreads on social media sites like Pinterest or Instagram.
-You can also take a screenshot of your faves and save them in a folder on your phone or computer for future reference.
+Find a ton of these inspiration spreads on social media sites like Pinterest or Instagram.
+Don’t forget to take a screenshot of your faves and save them in a folder on your phone or computer for future reference.

-This way, if you're feeling uninspired with your BuJo and need a boost of creativity, you can open your folder or check out your mood board to get your creative juices flowing again.
+This way, if you're feeling like you’re in a creative slump or becoming uninspired with your BuJo and need a boost of creativity, you can open your folder or check out your mood board to get your creative juices flowing again.

 Some people like having spacious weekly logs whilst others prefer a more compact daily thing.